PolusAI/nyxus/README.md

 Nyxus can be used via Python or command line and is available in containerized form for reproducible execution.
 Nyxus computes over 450 combined intensity, texture, and morphological features at the ROI or whole image level with more in development.
 Key features that make Nyxus unique among other image feature extraction applications is its ability to operate at any scale, its highly validated algorithms, and its modular nature that makes the addition of new features straightforward.

 Currently, Nyxus can read image data from OME-TIFF, OME-Zarr and DICOM 2D Grayscale images.
-It also has Python API to support in-memory image data via Numpy array.
+It also has a Python API to support in-memory image data via Numpy array.

 The docs can be found at [Read the Docs](https://nyxus.readthedocs.io/en/latest/).